 Gartner says that we’ve entered the world of WFM 2.0.
 A world that which cloud-based, mobile-first workforce management tools have taken over.
 Accessible, powerful, intelligent, affordable, and scalable are described to be the key characteristics.
 Thanks to these new tools, forward-thinking businesses are now able to redefine their employee experience, become more profitable and, ultimately, provide a better service to their customers.

 Here are three focus areas that have been impacted by the latest development within the workforce management industry:

 Managers can now use WFM tools for a whole host of different tasks which, crucially, save time and allow them to do more of what they are best at.

-A WFM solution is becoming the manager’s best friend, especially when it comes with an intuitive, intelligent app.
-An app that instantly responds to the real-time needs of the business and their employees - whether that’s finding the best person to cover a shift, opening up over time hours or opening extra shifts to cope with times of peak demand.
+A WFM solution is becoming the manager’s best friend, especially when it comes to an intuitive, intelligent app.
+An app that instantly responds to the real-time needs of the business and their employees - whether that’s finding the best person to cover a shift, opening up overtime hours, or opening extra shifts to cope with times of peak demand.